 |SELECTION RACES||As part of the ongoing assessment series of races that have taken place during 2018, the following National Championship races will be used to assess paddlers for selection for the World Championships in .

 Senior Men K1

 Senior Men K2

-All junior kayak paddlers seeking selection for the World Championships should enter the appropriate Under 18 Men or Under 18 Women race.
-Under 16s wishing to be considered for World Championship selection should race in Under 18 classes or rely on their performances earlier in the season.
+All Junior kayak paddlers seeking selection for the World Championships should enter the appropriate Under 18 Men or Under 18 Women race.
+Under 16s wishing to be considered for World Championship selection should race in the Under 18 classes or rely on their performances earlier in the season.
 Performance in Under 16 classes at the National Championships will only be considered for the Junior Development trips.